 The requirements for the Economics minor are two introductory courses and four electives for students who entered Brandeis in Fall 2020 or later / three electives for students who entered Brandeis before Fall 2020.
 The required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
 (Econ 10a is a prerequisite for Econ 20a.
-Completion of Econ 2a with a grade of B+ or higher may be substituted for Econ 10a.)
+Completion of Econ 2a with a grade of B+ or higher can substitute for Econ 10a.)

 For students who entered Brandeis in Fall 2020 or later, AT LEAST 3 of the 4 electives for the minor must be courses that have Econ 2a, 10a, or 20a as a prerequisite.
 For students who entered Brandeis before Fall 2020, all 3 electives for the minor must be courses that have Econ 2a, 10a, or 20a as a prerequisite.
-Note: The ECON, cross-listed BUS courses, HSSP 104b, and LGLS 127b have Econ 2a, 10a, or 20a as a prerequisite while the other cross-listed courses that may be counted as electives do not.
-(Econ 92, 98, 99, and 194 do NOT count as electives for the minor.)
+Note: The ECON, cross-listed BUS courses, and HSSP 104b have Econ 2a, 10a, or 20a as a prerequisite while the other cross-listed courses that may be counted as electives do not.
+(Bus 89a and 89b, Int 89 and 92g, and Econ 25a, 26b, 92a, 93a, 98, 99, and 194 do NOT count as electives for the minor.)